WOVNio/WOVN.php/README.md

 This parameter tells WOVN.php the maximum amount of time that can be spent on localizing content with our API.
 Indeed, we centralize most of our localization logic on separate servers at WOVN.io and WOVN.php delegates most of the job to them.
-Setting up the `api_timeout` will WOVN.php how long to wait for an answer from our API.
+Setting up the `api_timeout` will tell WOVN.php how long to wait for an answer from our API.
 If the API is too long to respond, the original content will be served.
 By default, the `api_timeout` is set to 1 second.

 For instance, if you want to increase the default timeout up to 2 seconds, you should configure WOVN.php as below.